Blythewood (Columbia, Tennessee)

-Blythewood is a historic house in Columbia, Maury County, Tennessee, USA.
+Blythewood is a historic house in Columbia, Maury County, Tennessee, United States.

 History

 The house was built in the Antebellum Era for Thomas Keesee, a carriage maker.
 Completed c.
 1859, the house is in the French Colonial style, unusual for this part of Tennessee.

 During the American Civil War of 1861–1865, it belonged to the Wilson family.
 It was later acquired by Colonel P. C. Bethell, followed by Colonel R. E. Rivers, and finally by Colonel E. H. Hatcher.

 Heritage significance

 It has been listed on the National Register of Historic Places since April 11, 1973.